There’s a reason they call something annoying a “pain in the neck”. It’s stressful. It’s always there.

 This is the sad truth about buying office furniture.

 You need to make sure it matches your body.
-It isn’t a one size fits all.
+It isn’t one-size-fits-all.
 Twins can find the same office chair, either amazingly comfortable or the most uncomfortable seat of their experience.

 How Can I Make My Office Chair More Comfortable?